 Do note that those who plan trips on their own can contract with independent transportation companies.

-Pricing is the biggest negative for tour companies.
+You do have to pay for all of the work you’re saving yourself.
 The cost of a trip varies with demand, where you want to play, and where you want to stay, but I’ve seen tour companies quote a price that is double the actual costs.
+I’ve seen other tour companies add a much smaller percentage.

 Things to Watch For